WEEE-Open/sso/README.md

 | wso2         | wso2.sso.local     | 10.55.0.30 |

-There's an `hosts` file that get deployed to the VMs, but you can use it as an example to edit your hosts file and reach the 389DS servers and Keycloak with their hostname instead of an IP.
+There's an `hosts` file that get deployed to the VMs, but you can use it as an example to edit your hosts file and reach the 389DS servers and WSO2 IS with their hostname instead of an IP.

 The 389DS setup is almost the same as in the [Multi-master with 2 masters](https://github.com/lvps/389ds-examples/#multi-master-with-2-masters)